 Crested geckos vary in price for a number of reasons.
 Generally, reptiles (and other exotic pets) are priced depending on their rarity and scarcity in the marketplace.
 Many reptiles are very challenging to keep.
 Some animals may take a long time to mature, may be difficult to breed, or have few offspring.
-Most Rhacodactylus species are typically easy to care for and crested geckos are especially easy to breed in captivity, and they are very prolific.
-This makes them the most affordable of all the Rhac species.
+Most New Caledonian Giant Geckos (formerly all grouped as Rhacodactylus species) are typically easy to care for.
+Crested Geckos are especially easy to breed in captivity, thrive with low-cost housing and food, and they are very prolific.
+This makes them the most affordable of all the related species.

 The more popular a pet becomes, the more people will attempt to breed it, whether to enhance the hobby experience or to simply make money.
 Cresties are no exception.
 With an animal that has a high degree of variability to the look of the offspring, there will be a focus on what can be called “designer” or “high-end” quality.
 Something special that can be reproduced in future generations.
 Check out our morph and color guide for descriptions on colors and patterns.
+Most of the specialty morphs for sale have been modified through selective breeding.
 Because this takes time to develop, animals of this nature will be priced more highly than a “plain” or common-looking animal.
 In crested geckos, this usually means a drab color without a lot of pattern.
 Buckskins are usually priced lower than red harlequins.
 However, neither make better pets and if you are looking for a pet-quality crested gecko, the price range may be around $35-$60, depending on availability in your area.

 The term “high end” can be over used because it’s not defining any set of traits.
 Anyone can use a label; do your research before buying!
 Prices can also fluctuate depending on local economy and time of year; summer is typically breeding season and many breeders may reduce prices if they have a lot of available geckos.
 Some people who’ve bred reptiles for a long time have noted pricing cycles that boom and bust depending on popularity.
 If you intend to breed crested geckos, you need to be prepared to ride out these cycles or take financial losses as a part of your hobby.
 Most dedicated breeders will reduce their pairings in order to not be overwhelmed, or only breed if they have a waiting list for potential offspring.
 It takes years to recoup your investment in breeding stock and supplies.
 Don’t think that breeding crested geckos will make you rich!